justcharlz/Blockchain-DigitalStore/README.md

-# Blockchain BeatStore
+# Blockchain DigitalStore
-Blockchain marketplace platform for storing, sharing and selling beats
+Store and Sell Digital Contents on the Arweave Blockchain